willywsm1013/LLM-Punctuator/README.md

 # LLM Punctuator
-This repo tries to use LLM as a punctuator by constraining the next predicted tokens.
+This repo tries to use LLM as a punctuator by constraining the next predicting tokens.

 ## Install
 Tested on python3.10